M-Elfeki/Multi-DPP/README.md

 # Multi-DPP
-Multi-view Egocentric Video Summarization using a Supervised approach by modifying Determinantal point process https://arxiv.org/abs/1812.00108
+Multi-stream Dynamic Video Summarization with an extended Determinantal point process in supervised and unsupervised settings https://arxiv.org/abs/1812.00108